LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 `PythonicDISORT`'s ease of installation and use makes it a low-barrier introduction to Radiative Transfer and Discrete Ordinates Solvers.
-Even researchers who are experienced in the field may find it useful to experiment with `PythonicDISORT` before deciding whether and how to upscale with `DISORT`.
+Even researchers who are experienced in the field may find it useful to experiment with `PythonicDISORT` before upscaling with `DISORT`.
 Installation of `PythonicDISORT` through `pip` should be system agnostic as `PythonicDISORT`'s core dependencies are only `NumPy` [@NumPy] and `SciPy` [@SciPy].
 In addition, using `PythonicDISORT` is as simple as calling the Python function `pydisort`.
-In contrast, `DISORT` requires FORTRAN compilers and manual memory allocation, has a lengthy and system dependent installation, and each call requires shell script for compilation and execution.
+In contrast, `DISORT` requires FORTRAN compilers and manual memory allocation, has a lengthy and system-dependent installation, and each call requires a shell script for compilation and execution.

 Second, `PythonicDISORT` is designed to be modified by users to suit their needs.
-Given that Python is a widely-used high-level language, `PythonicDISORT`'s code should be understandable, at least more so than `DISORT`'s FORTRAN code.
+Given that Python is a widely used high-level language, `PythonicDISORT`'s code should be accessible to more people than `DISORT`'s FORTRAN implementation.
 Moreover, `PythonicDISORT` comes with a Jupyter Notebook [@JupyterNotebook] -- its [*Comprehensive Documentation*](https://pythonic-disort.readthedocs.io/en/latest/Pythonic-DISORT.html) -- that breaks down both the mathematics and code behind the solver.